[Updated for 2021]

-Print is very much alive and presently facing a resurgence.
+It's 2021, and print is very much alive and presently facing a resurgence.
 It should be noted that general consumers favor it to a larger degree than the B2B marketing sector.
 According to a report by The Guardian, eBook sales fell by four percent in 2016 as the younger generations drove an appetite for print.

 The future of print remains bright as long as there is a need to communicate and find novel ways of doing so.
 Whether it morphs into 3D, VR-related, or AR-related, print has an enduring power that will always give it a firm foothold in the global communications marketplace.

 Printing is now cheaper in some instances, and like most things in business, various factors affect its price.
 Which means you get what you pay for.

 When using print for B2B marketing, consider the following ideas: